Dahie/imageflow/README.md

     $ ant build

-The resulting build will be in "dist/release/", there are two differen jar variants:
+The resulting build will be in "dist/release/", there are two different jar variants:

 1. in `executable` is the Standalone executable Jar
 2. in `plugin` is the All-In-One ImageJ Plugin Jar